MadhuDamani12/MadhuDamani12/README.md

-What sets my work apart is the combination — I approach analytics problems with both technical rigor and the business context that comes from years of working directly with decision-makers.
+What sets my work apart is the combination — I approach analytics problems with both technical rigor and the business context that comes from prior experience of working directly with decision-makers.

 My projects span: